UPDATED May 26 | A few changes have been made for the second rollout to people above 18, including an updated advisory for nursing women.

 If you suspect you are suffering a vaccine side effect, you can report this via the MySejahtera app even if you are not sure.
 This is aside from seeking medical attention if necessary.

-This helps regulators detect vaccine side effects even if they are very rare or had been missed during clinical trials as the MHRA and EMA had done with AstraZeneca’s blood clot risks.
+This helps regulators detect vaccine side effects even if they are very rare or had been missed during clinical trials, as the MHRA and EMA had done to investigate the AstraZeneca vaccine’s blood clot risks.

 Alternatively, you may submit a report via the National Pharmaceutical Regulatory Agency’s website.